jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 * **Folder & Storage** – control default storage types, enable versioning and attachments for files and folders.
 * **Client Control** – limit client types, enforce client version updates and control other client behaviours.

-``(Screenshot placeholder: cluster‑group‑policy‑security.png – show the Security category of the group policy.)`` ``(Screenshot placeholder: cluster‑group‑policy‑sharing.png – show the Sharing category of the group policy.)``
+``(Screenshot placeholder: cluster‑group‑policy‑security.png – shows the **Security** category of the Default Group Policy.
+Options include notifying users when their email changes, re‑authenticating when the network changes, enabling Google sign‑in, allowing impersonation for delegated admins and forcing uploads/downloads through worker nodes.)``
+``(Screenshot placeholder: cluster‑group‑policy‑sharing.png – shows the **Sharing** category of the Default Group Policy.
+Settings cover requiring login to see files shared with me, disabling external sharing of home directories, allowing internal share URLs, disabling public links and showing or hiding guest creation and user lists in sharing dialogs.)``

 These policies apply system‑wide.
 Tenant administrators can override them on a per‑tenant basis, but the default group policy provides a sensible baseline for security and usability across the cluster.